Reza Asadi

 Reza Asadi (رضا اسدی; born January 17, 1996) is an Iranian Football player who currently plays for Gol Gohar Sirjan in the Persian Gulf Pro League and also Iran national football team.

 Club career

 SKN St. Pölten

 On 5 October 2020, Asadi signed a two-year contract with Austrian Bundesliga club St. Pölten.

 Persepolis

 On 27 August 2021, Asadi signed a one-year contract with Persian Gulf Pro League champions Persepolis.

 International career

 He made his senior debut against Russia on 23 March 2023 in a friendly match.

+Personal life

+During the Mahsa Amini protests, Asadi supported fellow footballer Amir Reza Nasr Azadani, who was jailed as a result of the protests, by posting a picture of the latter with calls for the authorities to not execute Azadani.